Xilinx/mlir-aie/docs/Building.md

 cd /
 sudo symlinks -rc .
 ```
+Following the [platform build steps](Platform.md) will also create a sysroot.

 ## Environment setup
 In order to run all the tools, it may be necessary to add some paths into your environment: